Darkzarich/Smiler/README.md

 docker compose -f docker-compose.yml -f docker-compose.local.yml up -d
 ```

+### Common Features
+- It's containerized and docker-compose setup is very flexible!
+BUT it also can work without Docker

 ### Backend Features:
 - General:
 	- **Clustering**.
 If something goes wrong on the server side and something throws an exception the app won't